You can search for courses, events, people, and anything else.

 The Bachelor of Laws equips you with the professional legal skills and knowledge required by the Legal Profession Admission Board (LPAB) for admission to legal practice in NSW, and to solve legal and non-legal problems.

 Students can undertake specialised study in topical local and international law and practical experiences.
-In the Information Systems Advanced component of the course, students learn about computing and information technology in a business context.
+In the Information Systems Advanced component of the program, students learn about computing and information technology in a business context.

-The course extends learning available in Bachelor of Information Systems through advanced activities including extension projects, hands on business projects and research training.
+The program extends learning available in Bachelor of Information Systems through advanced activities including extension projects, hands on business projects and research training.
 Mentoring and access to some industry partners and research groups will enable students to develop skills and networks that apply directly in industry.

 Our graduates from this program are eligible to apply to the Legal Profession Admission Board for admission to legal practice in NSW after undertaking prescribed practical legal training.